What Change Management Is in Safety Management Systems

 - Follows similar process to SRM;

-- Prompts SA and SRM activities at the same time.
+- Prompts SA monitoring and SRM design activities at the same time.

-- These new hazards are usually managed as safety issues (SA activity); and
+- These new hazards are usually identified, reported and managed as safety issues (SA activity); and

 - These new hazards are accounted for in the hazard register (SRM activity).